dreamportdev/Osdev-Notes/04_Scheduling/02_Scheduler.md

 And the context being passed is the stack pointer, now the whole idea behind the interrupt handling routine is that we save the context on the stack before starting the interrupt handler, and restore it once the interrupt is done.
 So what happens if instead of restoring the context from the same stack pointer, we restore it from a different one?

-What will happens is that it resumes the execution of whatever was stored in that other context (if it was a valid one), hence we have a *task switch*.
+What will happens is that it resumes the execution of whatever was stored on that other context (if it was a valid one), hence we have a *task switch*.

 And to implement this change we just need to make two tiny adjustments to our scheduler function: change its return type from `void` to `cpu_status_t*` and return the newly loaded context to the caller: